Ancient forest project Overview

 California

 Redwood trees grow at the very southern end of Cascadia’s geographic extent in a small section of far northern California.
-Though the natural range of coast redwoods is vast, extending from the Oregon border to parks just south of San Francisco, Cascadia’s redwoods are by far the largest and tallest.
-These redwoods receive far more rainfall and morning fog than other redwood parks further south, allowing the trees to reach maximum height and circumference.
+Though the natural range of coast redwoods is vast, extending from the Oregon border to parks just south of San Francisco, the redwoods in Cascadia are by far the largest and tallest.
+These redwoods receive far more rainfall and morning fog than those in other redwood parks farther south, allowing the trees to reach maximum height and circumference.

-The redwoods here are strictly protected in a complex of parks together named Redwood National and State Parks.
-Spanning both Del Norte County and Humboldt County, these parks include Redwood National Park and three California state parks : Jedediah Smith Redwoods, Del Norte Coast Redwoods, and Prairie Creek Redwoods.
-Humboldt Redwoods State Park , a nearby sister park just beyond Cascadia’s southern border, also shares a similar climates and supersized trees as the parks found in Cascadia proper.
+The redwoods here are strictly protected in a complex of parks collectively named Redwood National and State Parks.
+Spanning both Del Norte County and Humboldt County, these parks include Redwood National Park and three California state parks: Jedediah Smith Redwoods, Del Norte Coast Redwoods, and Prairie Creek Redwoods.
+Humboldt Redwoods State Park, a nearby sister park just beyond Cascadia’s southern border, also shares a similar climate and supersized trees with the parks found in Cascadia proper.

 Click Here for Full Report